builtbykrit/vue-starter/README.md

 - Only events occurring in `staging` and `production` environments are sent to the logging service.
 Events occurring in `development` environments are simply logged to the console.
 - When User data exists, it is bound to logged events.

-### Testing

-- Why write tests:
-  1. Better code reliability
-  2. Fosters good code quality
-  3. Documents which use cases have been considered
-- Why [Jest](https://jestjs.io/) for unit testing:
-  1. Tests run faster (no need to start Cypress first)
-  2. Popular, mature unit testing library
-- Store reusable mocked data for use in tests.
-For example, store a mock User that can be used for any tests requiring a User.

 ### Linting

 - Noteworthy linting rules: